Updated on October 3, 2019:

 Here’s how MGM’s lawsuit could impact you.

-The lawsuit filed by the casino and entertainment giant claims that MGM is released from liability for the shooting because it hired a firm certified by the Department of Homeland Security to provide security services at the festival.
-The claim is rooted in the post-9/11 SAFETY Act, a federal law that incentivizes the use of Homeland Security-certified anti-terrorism technologies and services.
+MGM drew criticism in 2018 when it filed a lawsuit claiming that the casino and entertainment giant is released from liability for the shooting because it hired a firm certified by the Department of Homeland Security to provide security services at the festival.
+The claim was rooted in the post-9/11 SAFETY Act, a federal law that incentivizes the use of Homeland Security-certified anti-terrorism technologies and services.

 The company recently reached out to victims’ attorneys to offer a $500 charitable donation on behalf of each person who either waived being served with a legal notice or authorized an attorney to accept the service for them.
-The cost of personally serving each person with the required notice could run up to $250, according to MGM, a figure that attorney Robert Eglet disputes as being far too low.
+The cost of personally serving each person with the required notice could run up to $250, according to MGM, a figure that attorney Robert Eglet disputed at the time as being far too low.

-More than 2,100 victims and related persons have either filed or threatened to file complaints against MGM in relation to the shooting.
+More than 2,100 victims and related persons filed or threatened to file complaints against MGM in relation to the shooting.

 Serving the defendants named in MGM’s claim is a standard part of civil proceedings.
 It informs the defendant that they are named in a lawsuit, provides them with a copy of the complaint they’re named in, and gives them a 21-day window to respond.
-Most of the firms representing victims are not yet authorized to accept legal notices on behalf of the Las Vegas shooting victims, which means that MGM has to track down all of the more than 1,900 people named in its claim and serve each one individually.
+Most of the firms representing victims had not yet been authorized to accept legal notices on behalf of the Las Vegas shooting victims when MGM filed its suit, which required MGM to track down all of the more than 1,900 people named in its claim and serve each one individually.

 MGM Resorts International office | Photo credit: Jonathan Weiss